xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 ---
 {% include toc icon="table" title="Scrapli Overview" %}

-Are you tired of manually logging in to the router and managing the network device configuration and operational data using the command line interface ?
-Then its time for you to explore Scrapli and scrape CLI !!!!
+Are you a pro in CLI commands but tired of manually logging in to each network device and managing the network device configuration and operational data using the command line interface ?
+Then its time for you to explore Scrapli and automate CLI scraping !!!!

 ## What is Scrapli?

-Scrapli is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
+Scrapli is a python library that helps you to connect multiple network devices via SSH or Telnet, synchronously or asynchronously for screen scraping.
+Wondering what is screen scraping? well, it is the process of collecting screen display data from the network device and dumping it on to another screen or file.
-The name scrapli is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible as possible, while providing a thoroughly tested, well typed, well documented, simple API that supports both synchronous and asynchronous usage.

 ## Why Scrapli?